Arm co-founder: Britain's chip strat 'couldn’t be any worse'

 Jamie Urquhart, one of the co-founders of the Brit chip design company and who now works as an adviser, said the government's game plan "couldn't be any worse than it is at the moment."

-The remarks come after another Arm co-founder, Hermann Hauser, criticized the approach last year and joined a group of other tech industry sages urging the politicians to take immediate action.
+The remarks come after another Arm champion, Hermann Hauser, criticized the approach last year and joined a group of other tech industry sages urging the politicians to take immediate action.

 Speaking to Bloomberg, Urquhart said there has been very little continuity in the British government's strategy on technology and semiconductors in particular, perhaps a reference to the tendency of successive governments to tear up the previous administration's policies.